timcu/builder_police/set2/pycharm-edu-2/lesson1/task16_castle/task.md

 ## Crenels and Merlons
 The classic castle design has a square tooth wall protecting soldiers in the castle.
 The gaps between the teeth are called crenels and the soldiers can shoot arrows or fling other projectiles through them.
-The teeth are called merlons and they protect the soldiers from the attackers.
+The teeth are called merlons, and they protect the soldiers from the attackers.
 We currently have a solid wall so need to add crenels for soldiers to shoot arrows through.
 The crenels will be in every second position.
 We can't have a crenel in the corners because the merlons will obscure them.